libis/rdm-build/README.md

 - `push` : publish the images to the repository
 - `download_dataverse` : download the Dataverse installation package and prepare the files to be included in the images

 There are also targets for building and publishing a single image.
+Use the `help` target to list the other options.

 ## Dataverse image